MeganHarrison/ai-agent-mastery/README.md

-# Dynamous Community Repository

-Welcome to the official Dynamous community repository!
-This private repository contains code, resources, and tools exclusively for paying members of the Dynamous community, created by Cole Medin.

-## Repository Purpose

-This repository serves as a centralized hub for all code resources shared with the Dynamous community.
-As a paying member, you have access to:

-- All the code and workflows from course, workshops, and other events
-- Workflows and templates for AI agents and automations
-- Custom tools and utilities for working with AI technologies

-The code and resources in this repository are continually updated as new content is released across the Dynamous platform.

-## Access and Usage

-This repository is governed by our [Proprietary License](LICENSE.md).
-Please ensure you're familiar with the license terms before using any code from this repository.
-As a paying member, you're granted usage rights for personal and commercial projects, but redistribution outside the community is not permitted.

----

 ## AI Agent Mastery Course

-The `AI_Agents_Mastery/` folder contains all code and resources for the AI Agent Mastery course.
-This comprehensive course guides you through the full lifecycle of building AI agents—from initial planning to deployment and monetization.
+This repository contains all code and resources for the [AI Agent Mastery course](https://community.dynamous.ai/s/ai-mastery-course/).
+This comprehensive course guides you through the full lifecycle of building AI agents—from initial planning to deployment and monetization!

 ### Current Available Content